syncfusion-content/extension-docs/Extension/ASPNETCore-EssentialJS2-Extension/Syncfusion-Project-Templates.md

     ![new project](images/new-project.png)

-    > In Visual Studio 2019, Syncfusion menu is available under Extension in Visual Studio menu.
+    > From Visual Studio 2019, Syncfusion menu is available under Extension in Visual Studio menu.

     ![new project](images/SyncfusionMenu.png)